mcgingras/lazy-mint/README.md

 Note -- this isn't actually super hack proof.
 Someone could look at the params to another NFT purchase and use the same params to mint an NFT that was technically already claimed.
 You can use it to prove that the an owner "agrees" a certain param is accetable, but curretly not sure how to prove that something is already claimed.

+can also use this for saving gas on bids? (maybe, need to think it through a bit more...)